cadop/dhart/BUILD.md

 - CMake (Windows win64-x64)
 https://cmake.org/download/

+Note for installing CMake, you must check `Add CMake to the system PATH`.
+The easiest is probably for all users, but you may know how to work with it for current user as well.

 ### For Visual Studio

 You must install the following tools for visual studio.
 This is found in the _installer_ (not the extensions).